rsanche4/Raccoon-Engine/README.md

 ### 3. About Me

 I am Rafael Sanchez, a slightly sleep-deprived but highly passionate nerd with a lot of free time on my hands haha.
 I spend most of my time chilling at 127.0.0.1, building fun stuff, going on long walks.
 I also love math!
 It's funny that I actually did not study game dev in college but Machine Learning instead.
 The weird turns of life!
 Oh and I also like acting and do fun theater shows every now and then.
 Boy do I have a diverse profile.
-Follow me on linkedin! -> https://www.linkedin.com/in/rafael-sanchez4/
+Follow me on [linkedin](https://www.linkedin.com/in/rafael-sanchez4/)!

 ### 4. Installation Guide